The latest tech news, backed by expert insights

 Digital forensics, or digital forensic science, first surfaced in the early 1980s with the rise of personal computers and gained prominence in the 1990s.

-Today, digital forensics is only becoming more relevant.
+Today, digital forensics is becoming more relevant.
 To understand why, consider the overwhelming amount of digital data available on practically everyone and everything.

 The National Institute of Standards and Technology (NIST) outlines four steps in the digital forensic analysis process.
+Those steps include:

 Identify the digital devices or storage media containing data, metadata or other digital information relevant to the digital forensics investigation.

-For criminal cases, law enforcement agencies will seize the evidence from a potential crime scene to ensure a strict chain of custody.
+For criminal cases, law enforcement agencies seize the evidence from a potential crime scene to ensure a strict chain of custody.

 After the duplication process, they secure the original data and conduct the rest of the investigation on the copies to avoid tampering.